rasogltra/de-zoomcamp/week1/DockerNotes.md

 ENTRYPOINT["python", "pipeline.py"]```

 #### Breakdown of the Dockerfile
-`FROM python:3.9` - This line specifies the base image to use for the container.
-In our case, it was Python ver.
-3.9.
+`FROM python:3.9` - This line specifies the base image for the container, which in our case is Python version 3.9.
-`RUN pip install pandas` - Installs panda library within the container.
+`RUN pip install pandas` - Installs `panda` library inside the container.
-`WORKDIR /app` - Sets the working directory inside the container to `/app`.
+`WORKDIR /app` - This sets the working directory inside the container to `/app`.
-`COPY pipeline_Source.py pipeline_Dest.py` - Copies a file (pipeline_Source.py) from local machine into the container's /app directory and renames it to (pipeline_Dest.py).
+`COPY pipeline_Source.py pipeline_Dest.py` - This copies the file (pipeline_Source.py) from the local machine into the container's `/app` directory and renames it to (pipeline_Dest.py).
-`ENTRYPOINT["python", "pipeline.py"]` - This defines the command that will run `pipeline.py` using Python.
+`ENTRYPOINT["python", "pipeline.py"]` - This defines the command that will run `pipeline.py` using Python when the container starts.

-### Write a script in the Container
+### Write a Python script in the Container
-Write a python file using pandas module, name file `pipeline.py`:
+Create a Python script using pandas module and name the file `pipeline.py`:

 ```python
 import pandas as pd
 # do stuff
 print ('Pandas imported!')
 ```
 ### Build and Run the Docker Container
-To build the image, we ran the following command within the Dockerfile directory:
+To build the image, we ran the following command within the directory containing the Dockerfile:
-`docker build -t my-pipeline-img .` and, to run the container from the image, use `docker run -it my-pipeline-img` where `it` stands for interactive mode.
+`docker build -t my-pipeline-img .`

+Then, to run the container from the image, we used the following command `docker run -it my-pipeline-img` .

+Note: Ths `it` flag stands for interactive mode, allowing you to interact with the container's terminal session.

 ### Ingest NY Taxi data to Postgres database

 ## Setup Postgres in Docker
-1. Create a Docker-Compose `yaml` file and name it docker-compose.yaml
+1. Create a Docker-Compose `yaml` file to define your services and configuration.
    ```services:
   pgdatabase:
     image: postgres:13